steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 possibility of rank transforming the features before Platt scaling and the authors make some compelling arguments for it.
 Like most techniques it will probably be beneficial in some cases and harmful in others with empirical performance being the final judge, but it's an interesting tool to keep in mind.

-Judgement:
+**Judgement:**
-The paper is thought provoking in its own right regardless of whether the methods are novel and it is still worth a read.
+*The paper is thought provoking in its own right regardless of whether the methods are novel and is worth a read.*

 ### References